Dynamic Programming Common Patterns and Code Template

 Assuming the target amount is n

-, and the number of given coins is k
+and the given number of coins is k

 .